-Contribution summary
+Contribution Summary

-Contribution to
+Contrib ution to

-Tur nover Group profit (i)
+Turr over Group profit (i)

-For the six months ended 30 June 2014 2013 2014 2013
+For the six months ended 30 June US\$ millions 2014 2013 2014 2013

-US\$ millions

-PLDT (ii) - - 102.1 105.2
+PLDT (ii) 102.1 105.2

 MPIC 374.2 368.7 59.1 53.0

 Indofood 2,899.0 2,755.1 92.8 90.5

-Philex (ii) - - 6.2 3.2
+Philex (ii) 6.2 3.2

 FPM Power 338.9 - (5.8) (1.6)

-FPM Infrastructure - - 1.9 -
+FPM Infrastructure - 1.9 -

-FP Natural Resources - - 1.6 -
+FP Natural Resources - 1.6 -

-Contribution from operations (iii) 3,612.1 3,123.8 257.9 250.3
+Contribution from Operations(iii) 3,612.1 3,123.8 257.9 250.3

 Head Office items:

-- Corporate overhead (16.7) (18.2)
+Corporate overhead (16.7) (18.2)

-- Net interest expense (45.0) (42.5)
+Net interest expense (45.0) (42.5)

-- Other expenses (10.1) (4.5)
+Other expenses (10.1) (4.5)

-Recurring profit ^(iv) 186.1 185.1
+Recurring Profit ^(iv) 186.1 185.1

-Foreign exchange and derivative gains/(losses) ^(v) 4.9 (15.4)
+Foreign exchange and derivative gains/(losses)(v) 4.9 (15.4)

 Gain/(loss) on changes in fair value of plantations 2.9 (23.6)

 Non-recurring items ^(vi) (7.6) (3.4)

-Profit attributable to owners of the parent 186.3 142.7
+Profit Attributable to Owners of the Parent 186.3 142.7

-(i) After taxation and non-controlling interests, where appropriate

-(ii) Associated companies

-(iii) Contribution from operations represents the recurring profit contributed to the Group by its operating companies.

-(iv) Recurring profit represents the profit attributable to owners of the parent excluding the effects of foreign exchange and derivative gains/losses, gain/loss on changes in fair value of plantations and non-recurring items.

-(v) Foreign exchange and derivative gains/losses represent the gains/losses on foreign exchange translation differences on the Group's unhedged foreign currency denominated net borrowings and payables and the changes in the fair values of derivatives.

-(vi) Non-recurring items represent certain items, through occurrence or size, which are not considered as usual operating items.
+- i) After taxation and non-controlling interests, where appropriate - (ii) Associated companies - (iii) Contribution from operations represents the recurring profit contributed to the Group by its operating companies. - (iv) Recurring profit represents the profit attributable to owners of the parent excluding the effects of foreign exchange and derivative gains/losses, gain/loss on changes in fair value of plantations and nonrecurring items - (v) Foreign exchange and derivative gains/losses represent the gains/losses on foreign exchange translation differences on the Group's unhedged foreign currency denominated net borrowings and payables and the changes in the fair values of derivatives. - vi) Non-recurring items represent certain items, through occurrence or size, which are not considered as usual operating items.
 1H14's non-recurring losses of US\$7.6 million mainly represent MPIC's business development costs and taxes incurred in hospital group reorganization and Maynilad's manpower rightsizing costs.
 1H13's non-recurring losses of US\$3.4 million mainly represent the Group's debt refinancing costs (US\$18.0 million), partly offset by PLDT's gain on disposal of business process outsourcing (BPO) business (US\$12.1 million).

-Turnover up 16% to US\$3.6 billion from US\$3.1 billion owing to strong sales growth at Indofood, followed by MPIC and new turnover contribution from PLP partly offset by the depreciation of rupiah and peso average exchange rates against U.S. dollars Recurring profit up 1% to US\$186.1 million from US\$185.1 million due to increase in contributions from MPIC, Philex and Indofood, new contributions from FPM Infrastructure and FP Natural Resources, and lower corporate overhead partly offset by higher other expenses and higher net interest expenses as a result of higher average interest rates on debts following the refinancing activities in 2013 an increase in loss at FPM Power lower profit contribution from PLDT Non-recurring losses up to US\$7.6 million from US\$3.4 million mainly representing MPIC's business development costs and taxes incurred in hospital group reorganization and Maynilad's manpower rightsizing costs Reported profit up 31% to U\$\$186.3 million from U\$\$142.7 million reflecting foreign exchange and derivative gains contrast to losses in the same period of 2013 and higher recurring profit a gain on changes in fair value of plantations contrast to a loss period-on-period partly offset by higher non-recurring losses mentioned above
+Turnover up 16% to US\$3.6 billion from US\$3.1 billion owing to new turnover contribution from PLP and strong sales growth at Indofood, followed by MPIC partly offset by the depreciation of rupiah and peso average exchange rates against U.S. dollars Recurring profit up 1% to US\$186.1 million from US\$185.1 million due to increase in contributions from MPIC, Philex and Indofood, new contributions from FPM Infrastructure and FP Natural Resources, and lower corporate overhead partly offset by higher other expenses and higher net interest expense as a result of a higher average interest rate on debts following the refinancing activities in 2013 an increase in loss at FPM Power lower profit contribution from PLDT Non-recurring losses to US\$7.6 million from US\$3.4 million mainly representing MPIC's business development costs and taxes incurred in hospital group reorganization and Maynilad's manpower rightsizing costs Reported profit up 31% to US\$186.3 million from US\$142.7 million reflecting higher recurring profit foreign exchange and derivative gains contrast to losses in the same period of 2013 a gain on changes in fair value of plantations contrast to a loss period-on-period partly offset by higher non-recurring losses mentioned above